continue-revolution/sd-webui-animatediff/README.md

 ## Update
 - [v2.0.0-f](https://github.com/continue-revolution/sd-webui-animatediff/tree/v2.0.0-f) in `02/05/2023`: txt2img, prompt travel, infinite generation, all kinds of optimizations have been proven to be working properly and elegantly.
-- [v2.0.1-f](https://github.com/continue-revolution/sd-webui-animatediff/tree/v2.0.1-f) in `02/09/2023`: ControlNet V2V in txt2img panel is working properly and elegantly.
+- [v2.0.1-f](https://github.com/continue-revolution/sd-webui-animatediff/tree/v2.0.1-f) in `02/11/2023`: [ControlNet V2V](docs/features.md#controlnet-v2v) in txt2img panel is working properly and elegantly.
 You can also try adding mask and inpaint.

 ## TODO